 1. Sign Up For Medicare Through Social Security

 ENROLLING IN MEDICARE

 Social Security enrolls you in Original Medicare (Part A and Part B).

 Other parts of Medicare are run by private insurance companies that follow rules set by Medicare.

-Most people age 65 or older are eligible for free Medical hospital insurance (Part A) if they have worked and paid Medicare taxes long enough.
-You can enroll in Medicare medical insurance (Part B) by paying a monthly premium.
+Most people aged 65 or older are eligible for free medical hospital insurance (Part A) if they have worked and paid Medicare taxes long enough.
+You can enroll in Medicare Medical insurance (Part B) by paying a monthly premium.
 Some beneficiaries with higher incomes will pay a higher monthly Part B premium.
-To learn more, read :
+To learn more, read:

 SHOULD I SIGN UP FOR MEDICARE PART B?

 If you’re eligible at age 65, your initial enrollment period begins three months before your 65th birthday, includes the month you turn age 65, and ends three months after that birthday.